 There’s lots of other things to consider when setting up a new business and you’ve gone through the company formation process with Companies House.
 For example:

 - Registering with HMRC for PAYE if you employ people

 How long does it take to register a company?

-If you need any help with setting up your business, whether its registration, getting the right documents or just some advice, then DNS Accountants can provide everything you need, our team can offer this service to you to take away the hassle and make sure you get it right first time.
-We offer free company formation with set up of a bank account and free bookkeeping for new clients.
-Were here to help you get started on your business journey.
+If you need any help with setting up your business, whether it’s registration, getting the right documents or just some advice, then dns accountants can provide everything you need.
+Our team can offer this service to you to take away the hassle and make sure you get it right the first time.
+We offer free company formation with the setting up of a bank account and free bookkeeping for new clients.
+We’re here to help you get started on your business journey.
 Contact us today.

 Any questions?
 Schedule a call with one of our experts.